mjkaufer/Messer-GUI/README.md

 Make sure you are running Node 4.x

-If you want to log in with your credentials stored in a file, do the following - otherwise, you'll log in by typing in your credentials each time you run Messer-GUI
+~~If you want to log in with your credentials stored in a file, do the following - otherwise, you'll log in by typing in your credentials each time you run Messer-GUI~~ This doesn't work right now, because any prompting messes with `blessed.
+I've tried both `prompt` and `read` - both make the `listtable` in `blessed` act really funky

 Create a `config.json` somewhere.
 Inside of the `config.json`, add